acmoura/acmoura.github.io/content/home/about.md

 I am affiliated with the [Health Economics & Management Knowledge Center](https://www2.novasbe.unl.pt/health) at Nova School of Business and Economics, Lisbon.
 I am also a member of the board of the Portuguese Health Economics Association.

-Together with [Christoph Kronenberg](https://sites.google.com/view/christoph-kronenberg/home) I am organizing V-MESS, a virtual seminar on the economics of mental health.
+Together with [Christoph Kronenberg](https://sites.google.com/view/christoph-kronenberg/home), I organize V-MESS, a virtual seminar on the economics of mental health.
 Click [here](https://sites.google.com/view/christoph-kronenberg/home/vmess?authuser=0) for all the details.